 A member of the family Lamiaceae, red raripila mint plants (Mentha x smithiana) are hybrid plants composed of the corn mint (Mentha arvensis), watermint (Mentha aquatica), and spearmint (Mentha spicata).
-More commonly used in Northern and Central Europe, acquiring red raripila plants may require a bit more research, as other mint varieties are more popular in the United States and Canada, but well worth the effort for its lovely green/red leaves with red stems.
+More commonly used in Northern and Central Europe, acquiring red raripila plants may require a bit more research, as other mint varieties are more popular in the United States and Canada, but well worth the effort for its lovely, green/red leaves with red stems.

 Red Raripila Mint Information

 Pollinated and extremely popular to bees and butterflies makes the red raripila mint extremely susceptible to cross-hybridization.
 Growing red raripila mint plants are, however, not attractive to deer, making them a nice addition to rural landscapes.
 Red raripila mint is also a great companion plant to vegetable crops such as cabbages and tomatoes as they act as a deterrent to troublesome insect pests.
 As mentioned, it may be a bit more of a challenge to obtain these plants in North America, but if one does obtain seed, be aware that this little hybrid is generally sterile and thus, the seed will usually not breed true.
 If, however, seed is acquired, it may be sown in the spring in a cold frame and has a relatively quick germination.
-Once the red raripila plants attain some size, transplant them to pots or other restrictive growing area.
+Once the red raripila plants attain some size, transplant them to pots or another restrictive growing area.
 Red raripila mint is easily divisible and should be done in spring or fall, although the plant is fairly tolerant of division most any time of the year.
 Any portion of the root is capable of creating a new plant and will establish rapidly with a limited amount of fuss.

 Care of Red Raripila Mint

 Care of red raripila plants, as for all mint varieties, is fairly simple.
 Like all mint plants, red raripila plants are aggressive spreaders once established and should be planted either in pots or in a confined area.
-Easy to grow, this little perennial succeeds in most any type of soil as long as it is not too arid, including heavily clay laden soils.
-Care of red raripila mint includes a slightly acidic soil.
-Growing red raripila mint plants may be sown in areas of sun to partial shade, although to boost the production of essential oils, full sun exposure is most advantageous.
+Easy to grow, this little perennial succeeds in almost any type of soil as long as it is not too arid, including heavily clay-laden soils.
+Care of red raripila mint includes slightly acidic soil.
+Growing red raripila mint plants may be sown in areas of full sun to partial shade, although to boost the production of essential oils, full sun exposure is most advantageous.

 How to Use Red Raripila Mints